RoySegall/restful_admin/README.md

 restful_admin
 =============

-Restful admin is a basic idea that will help you manage through a single controll panel.
+Restful admin is a basic idea that will help you manage Drupal sites through a single controll panel with cool UI using a cool boostrap dashaboad and will be packes into a Drupal distirbution.
 Each Drupal installation will have a restful plugin.
-The restful plugin will write the restul admin dashboard as an authorized entity to invoke actions.
+The restful plugin will write the restul admin dashboard as an authorized entity to invoke actions using oAuth.
 Action such as:
 * Manage entitites
 * Get the watchdog records
 * Log in as a specific user
+* API status of your site
+* Get information of google analytics
+* Set reminders for other users in the dashboard
+* View github issues for your Drupal projects
+* Get a cool app with push notifications

 Each user in the dashboard will have permission that he can act upon each installation:
 On one site user can delete user but in another he can only edit comments.